arberx/great-films/README.md

 A list of great stories, well told.
 Inspired from: https://github.com/ac360/great-films

+#### The Whale - 2022

+In a town in Idaho, Charlie, a reclusive and unhealthy English teacher, hides out in his flat and eats his way to death.
+He is desperate to reconnect with his teenage daughter for a last chance at redemption.

 #### The Alpinist - 2021

 Marc-André Leclerc climbs alone, far from the limelight.
 The free-spirited 23-year-old makes some of the boldest solo ascents in history.